Wainwright Bank: History

 On 18 November 2008, the bank announced that it had received a $25,000,000 allocation, jointly with Affirmative Investments of Boston, under the New Markets Tax Credits programme.
 The allocation was awarded, in the sixth round, to provide financing for projects in four "highly distressed" Boston neighbourhoods — Hyde Park, Mattapan, Dorchester and Roxbury.

+In 2010, the bank was acquired for $163 million by Eastern Bank.
+Wainwright branches, staff and community involvement were absorbed by Eastern Bank, and the Wainwright name was dropped.